Surgams/libdstruct/README.md

 # libdstruct
 Datastructure library for C language, originally inspired by a text book during university days.
 I rewrote it now with complete Unit test and full demo samples.

-Build and tested on FreeBSD and OpenBSD using Clang.
+Build and tested on FreeBSD and OpenBSD using Clang and gcc.

 ## Types
 Currently the library supports the below types: